middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/ada-policy.md

 Middlebury has adopted the following two-stage process for making reasonable accommodations to promote the accessibility of its courses, programs, goods, services, facilities, privileges, and advantages for students with qualifying disabilities:

-_1\.
-Certification_
+*1. Certification*\
 a.
 Students are asked to complete an Accommodation Request Form on the [the DRC website](https://www.middlebury.edu/student-life/community-living/diversity-inclusivity/american-disability-act).
 The form requires, among other things:

-_i._ a description of the disability, including the manner in which the disability limits major life activities relevant to a student's participation in Middlebury's programs;
+*i.* a description of the disability, including the manner in which the disability limits major life activities relevant to a student's participation in Middlebury's programs;

-_ii._ a description of the specific accommodations requested.
+*ii.* a description of the specific accommodations requested.

 b.
 The form must be accompanied by documentation from an objective professional qualified to diagnose the student’s disability.
 Documentation should confirm the diagnosis and verify the manner in which the disability limits major life activities relevant to a student's participation in Middlebury's programs (see Section D: Documentation).